-9 Source: ESMF for Integrated Water Management and Development Project MWE March, 2018
+10 Source: ESMF for Integrated Water Management and Development Project MWE March, 2018

-Natural Habitats (OP 4.04) and Forests (OP 4.36) a.
-The Constitution of the Republic of Uganda 1995; b.
-The National Environment Act Cap 153; c.
-The National Forestry and Tree Planting Act, 2003; d.
-The Uganda Wildlife Act Cap 200; e.
-The Land Act Cap 227; f.
-The Fish Act Cap 197.
-There are general gaps which include lack of Regulations to implement the National Forestry and Tree Planting as well as the Wildlife Acts.
-Physical Cultural Resources (OP 4.11) a.
-The Constitution of Uganda. b.
-The National Environment Act, Cap 153 c.
-The Historical Monuments Act, Cap 46 d.
-The Institution of Traditional or Cultural Leaders Act, 2011 a.
-The legal framework does not cover some aspects such as intangible heritage; b.
-The sites and monuments are not adequately maintained, documented and in addition, some of the antiquities are not collected; c.
-There is limited enforcement of the legal framework related to PCRs in Uganda because most developers and government officials do not understand the importance of conserving physical cultural resources.
-The Historical Monuments Act is being reviewed to provide for an efficient law for the protection of the CRs in the country.
-The new law shall be inclusive of all aspects of culture, the tangible, intangible heritage of the country.
-The revised EIA Regulations provide that risk assessment should include risks to cultural heritage.
+Natural Habitats (OP 4.04) and Forests (OP 4.36) a. b. c. d. e. f.
+The Constitution of the Republic of Uganda 1995; The National Environment Act Cap 153; The National Forestry and Tree Planting Act, 2003; The Uganda Wildlife Act Cap 200; The Land Act Cap 227; The Fish Act Cap 197.
+Th im th nere are general gaps which include lack of Regulations to nplement the National Forestry and Tree Planting as well as ne Wildlife Acts.
+Physical Cultural Resources (OP 4.11) a. b. c. d.
+The Constitution of Uganda.
+The National Environment Act, Cap 153 The Historical Monuments Act, Cap 46 The Institution of Traditional or Cultural Leaders Act, 2011 a. b. c.
+The legal framework does not cover some aspects such as intangible heritage; The sites and monuments are not adequately maintained, documented and in addition, some of the antiquities are not collected; There is limited enforcement of the legal framework related to PCRs in Uganda because most developers and government officials do not understand the importance of conserving physical cultural resources.
+The Historical Monuments Act is being reviewed to culture, the tangible, intangible heritage of the cou o pro untr ovide for an efficient law for the protection of the CRs y.
+The revised EIA Regulations provide that risk assessr in tł nen he country.
+The new law shall be inclusive of all aspects of It should include risks to cultural heritage.